 - Higher credit limits: My X1 card has a $30K limit which is considerably higher than most of my other cards.

-- No hard credit inquiry: X1 does a “soft pull” of your credit.
+- No hard credit inquiry: X1 does a “soft pull” of your credit (Note: one reader says that they issued a hard pull so YMMV).

 Fun and Rewarding